g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Bug fixes in Dashboard Settings Shortcode Composer.
+* Correction of important bug that was breaking page in some cases.
+* Minor improvements of user data fields and notification email attributes.

 = 2.0.1 =
 This is the initial release of Wordpress File Upload.
 Since this plugin is the successor of Inline Upload, the whole changelog since the creation of the later is included.